Battle of Versinikia: Prelude

-After the Bulgarians' victory over the Byzantine army of Emperor Nicephorus I in the battle of Pliska in 811, the Byzantine Empire found itself in a difficult situation.
-Nicephorus' son (and legitimate heir) Staurakios, who was wounded in the battle, was deposed in the autumn of the same year, after a palace coup d’état.
-Michael I Rangabe, curopalates (supervisor of the palace) during the reign of Nicephorus I, was proclaimed emperor.
+After the Bulgarian victory over the Byzantine army of Emperor Nikephoros I in the Battle of Pliska in 811, the Byzantine Empire found itself in a difficult situation.
+The son of Nikephoros (and legitimate heir to the Imperial Purple), Emperor Staurakios, was badly wounded and paralyzed in the battle and was deposed in the Autumn of the same year.
+After a palace coup d’état led by Ecumenical Patriarch Nikephoros I, Michael I Rangabe previously a courtier —Kouropalates, Supervisor of the Palace — during the reign of Nikephoros I was acclaimed emperor.

+This came as a result of the political maneuvering by Michael's wife and daughter of Nikephoros I, Prokopia.
+Prokopia failed to persuade her brother Staurakios, who wanted to have Michael blinded, to name the latter as his successor, a group of senior officials (the magistros Theoktistos, Domestic of the Schools Stephen, and as mentioned above Patriarch Nikephoros I of Constantinople) forced Staurakios to abdicate in favor of Michael on 2 October 811.
+Michael was then proclaimed emperor before the senate and the tagmata.

-Bulgaria, which had also suffered heavy losses and great material damage during Nicephorus' campaign, reorganized its army and resources and was not able to advance until the next year.
-The Bulgarian attacks were concentrated mainly in Thrace, and also along the valley of the Strymōn (Struma) River.
-Many towns were seized and their population was sent far to the north to “Bulgaria across the Danube”.
-The attack created such panic among the Byzantine population that several towns were emptied even without being attacked by the Bulgarians.
-The attempts of Michael I to resist were fruitless – he organized an army but soon after he set off from Constantinople as he had to go back due to a conspiracy.
+Bulgaria had also suffered heavy losses and great material damage during Nikephoros' campaign, and needed to reorganize its army and replenish its resources.
+As a result, Bulgaria was unable to resume its advance until the next year.
+The Bulgarian attacks were concentrated mainly in Thrace and along the valley of the Strymōn (Struma) River.
+Several towns were pillaged in Eastern Thrace and the Bulgarians further advanced to and captured the city of Adrianople (Edirne).
+Adrianople was a strategically significant city, second only to Constantinople in importance for Byzantine control over the region.
+The Bulgarians would resettle Adrianople's 10,000 inhabitants to "Bulgaria across the Danube."
+In response to the Bulgarian raids and conquests, Michael I organized a warhost but was forced to return to Constantinople due to a conspiracy.

-In the meantime, the Bulgarians continued to strike Thrace, but in the autumn of 812 they were offered peace.
-The Bulgarian delegation was led by Dobromir, although the Byzantine Emperor refused to conclude the peace deal due to "his foul advisors' suggestions".
-The real reason was, most likely, item three in the Byzantine–Bulgarian Treaty of 716 which stated that "The refugees [emigrants, deserters] from both sides shall be mutually surrendered, if they are plotting against the authorities."
+In the meantime, the Bulgarians continued to strike Thrace and were offered peace in the Autumn of 812.
+The Bulgarian delegation was led by a certain Dobromir, but he Byzantine Emperor declined the peace deal, possibly due to concerns related to item three of the Byzantine–Bulgarian Treaty of 716, which stated that "The refugees from both sides shall be mutually surrendered, if they are plotting against the authorities."
 That item was important for the Byzantines during the 8th century because the authority of their former Emperors was weakened and, after the crisis in Bulgaria in the mid 8th century, it had become inconvenient for them.
 In response to the refusal, the Bulgarians besieged Mesembria (Nessebar).
-They had siege machines built by an Arab emigrant and soon captured the town, where they found 36 copper siphons used to throw Greek fire and a large quantity of gold and silver.
+They had siege machines built by an emigrant from Arabia and soon captured the town, where they found 36 copper siphons used to throw Greek fire and a large quantity of gold and silver.